 HOW CAN YOU GET INVOLVED?

-1) Help us recruit participants by referring to us any patients you see in your clinic IN PERSON with dyspnea due to a potential respiratory etiology (e.g. infection, COPDE).
+1) Help us recruit participants by referring to us any patients you see IN PERSON with dyspnea due to a potential respiratory etiology (e.g. infection, COPDE).

 2) Note down the SpO2 and time it was taken on the Participant Information Sheet and provide the information sheet to your patient to self-refer to the study.